brentp/vcf-bench/README.md

 # Summary

 Individual runs are below. `rust-htslib` was compiled with --release and `hts-nim` was compiled with -d:danger and uses libdeflate.
+C htslib uses libdeflate and is compiled with -O2.

 ### BCF